Collinsville, Alabama

 Collinsville is a town in DeKalb and Cherokee counties in the U.S. state of Alabama.
 It was incorporated in 1887.
-As of the 2010 census, the population was 1,983.
+As of the 2020 census, Collinsville had a population of 2,059.

 Collinsville's largest employer is Koch Foods.
-It is a poultry plant that employees approximately 800 employees.
+It is a poultry plant that employs approximately 800 people.

 Geography

-Collinsville is located in southern DeKalb County at 34°15'55.555" North, 85°51'41.483" West (34.265432, -85.861523).
+Collinsville is located in southern DeKalb County.
 A small portion extends southeast along Alabama State Route 68 into Cherokee County.
 The town is located in the Little Wills Valley, between Lookout Mountain to the east and the smaller Big Ridge to the west.

 According to the U.S. Census Bureau, the town has a total area of 10.2 km2, of which 0.05 sqkm, or 0.44%, is water.